dlang/DIPs/README.md

 It should be *difficult* to get a DIP approved.
 The days when new features could be added to the language through a casual discussion in the community forums are in the past.
 If a feature is worth adding to the language, than it must be worth the time investment required to craft a complete proposal and shepherd it through the review process.

-* Gatekeeper -- The first step in the process is getting through the gate from the PR queue into the repository.
+* Gatekeeper — The first step in the process is getting through the gate from the PR queue into the repository.
 The DIP manager has the authority to determine if a DIP meets the nebulous criteria for `Draft` status (determined on a case-by-case basis) and, if not, to refuse to accept the DIP into the repository until such requirements are met.
 This is not the same as rejecting a DIP outright, a privilege resting solely in the purview of the language authors.
-If a DIP author decides to abandon an unmerged DIP, anyone may take it over and modify it to meet the DIP manager's requirements.
+If a DIP author decides to abandon an unmerged DIP, anyone may take it over and modify it to meet the DIP manager’s requirements.

-* Guide -- The DIP manager is responsible for keeping the DIP's status up-to-date, making sure the direct links to previously reviewed versions are accurate, and keeping the DIP author informed of what needs to be done to progress to the next stage.
+* Guide — The DIP manager is responsible for keeping the DIP’s status up-to-date, making sure the direct links to previously reviewed versions are accurate, and keeping the DIP author informed of what needs to be done to progress to the next stage.
 The DIP manager also must determine, based on nebulous criteria, when a DIP is ready to move out of the Preliminary Review stage to await formal review.

-* Coordinator -- The DIP manager is required to announce and moderate DIP reviews, ensure that the DIP author addresses primary criticisms, facilitate any necessary communication between the language authors and the DIP author, and take steps to mitigate any potential confusion (e.g. including DIP titles in forum announcements).
+* Coordinator — The DIP manager is required to announce and moderate DIP reviews, ensure that the DIP author addresses primary criticisms, facilitate any necessary communication between the language authors and the DIP author, and take steps to mitigate any potential confusion (e.g. including DIP titles in forum announcements).

-Disagreements between a DIP author, or other community member, and the DIP manager are bound to arise (e.g. disagreement over the DIP manager's refusal to merge a DIP under Draft Review).
+Disagreements between a DIP author, or other community member, and the DIP manager are bound to arise (e.g. disagreement over the DIP manager’s refusal to merge a DIP under Draft Review).
 If such conflicts can not be settled satisfactorily through private communication, the DIP manager may encourage the complainant to open a thread in the General forum for community mediation or may ask the language authors to render judgement, depending on the nature of the dispute.